 Mankowitz established his first studio in London’s Mason’s Yard in 1963 in what was to become the heart of 60’s swinging London.
 He began working in the U.K. music industry at a time when it needed mould breaking images.
 Mankowitz's work with Jimi Hendrix and The Experience produced some of the most iconic and widely known portraits of the musician.

 Mankowitz has continued working in the music world over the last 50 years and also shoots other genres of the commercial photography industry including editorial and advertising, and contributes to leading magazines.
-He has published multiple photography books of his images and co-created/executive produced on six-part TV series “ICON – Music Through The Lens”, which is due to be broadcast on PBS in the USA this summer.
+He has published multiple photography books of his images and co-created/executive produced on six-part TV series “ICON – Music Through The Lens”, on PBS in the USA.
 Mankowitz resides in Cornwall County in south west England.